 Today’s near-field communication (NFC) technology makes contactless payment possible.
 You no longer have to carry the plastic card as long as the data is stored in your phone or smartwatch.

 The architecture of the payment gateway varies depending on whether it is used in-store or online.
 Online payment gateways use APIs to communicate between websites and payment processing networks.
-In-store gateways use a POS terminal to connect to the payment processing network.
+In-store gateways use a POS terminal to connect to the payment processing network (see our article on Shopify vs. Lightspeed’s POS systems).
 The connection occurs either through a phone line or over the internet.